rmiravalles/rmiravalles.github.io/_posts/2024-07-05-k-for-kubectl.md

 Don't be lazy!
 But don't waste your time either!

-# save time and brain power
+# Save time and brain power

 It took me some time to implement this one.
 I want to save time and energy, obviously, but I'm very forgetful.
 What a lame excuse, isn't it?